 - (i) Fairness: ensure that those who create a need for new or additional assets, or assets of increased capacity fund their fair share of the cost.
-The proportional cost allocation includes consideration of those who benefit from the assets as well as those who create a need for the assets. - (ii) Simplicity: ensure that the policy is easy to understand and administratively simple to apply. - (iii) Certainty and transparency: provide developers with a clear understanding of what will be funded from development contributions, what they will have to pay towards those costs, and when. - (iv) Consistency: ensure that like developments are treated in a like manner. - (v) Contribution to Waitaki's goals: support and facilitate the wider outcomes sought by WDC.
+The proportional cost allocation takes into account those who benefit from the assets as well as those who create a need for the greater use of the assets. - (ii) Simplicity: ensure that the policy is easy to understand and administratively simple to apply. - (iii) Certainty and transparency: provide developers with a clear understanding of what will be funded from development contributions, what they will have to pay towards those costs, and when. - (iv) Consistency: ensure that like developments are treated in a like manner. - (v) Contribution to Waitaki's goals: support and facilitate the wider outcomes sought by WDC.